 BC-ICANN Keynote Address:

 A keynote address on Post IANA Transition: The role of ICANN and Business in the new Empowered Community was presented by Arinola Akinyemi Member, BC-ICANN and Board Member, AfICTA.
 The original invitation was to Dr. Jimson Olufuye, Chair of AfiCTA, but by agreement, another BC member volunteered and was accepted by the organizers as the keynote speaker.
-The presentation and keynote address, while underscoring the importance of the Internet to the Digital Ecosystem and the important role ICANN is playing to ensure the Internet remains open, resilient, secure and reliable also highlighted the success of the IANA Transition, the ICANN Multi-Stakeholder model and ICANN engagement in Africa.
+The presentation and keynote address, while underscoring the importance of the Internet to the Digital Ecosystem and the important role ICANN is playing to ensure the Internet remains open, resilient, secure and reliable, also highlighted the success of the IANA Transition, the ICANN Multi-Stakeholder model and ICANN engagement in Africa.
 Furthermore, she emphasized the need for business and commercial users of the Internet to join and engage in ICANN policy development processes via BC ICANN in order to build more representation and inclusive participation in crucial policy development processes in ICANN.
 She further noted that the voice of business from developing countries especially Africa is largely missing in these processes and therefore encouraged Africans particularly the business stakeholders and youths to get involved in local and continental advocacy on the multi-stakeholder based internet governance and policy development processes by keeping track of and active participation in the deliberations at ICANN.
 The ICANN 59 meeting in Johannesburg, South Africa was announced during the presentation as an avenue to connect ICT industry players, discuss and engage ICT stakeholders on the opportunities in DNS industry.

 BC-ICANN newsletter, brochures, complimentary cards and one on one networking were also used during the IAD Summit to further engage participants.
 It was observed that most of the participants have very little knowledge about ICANN and as such require follow-up communication by BC-ICANN to further sensitize participants who have shown interest in knowing more about the functions of ICANN as a global multi-stakeholders corporation and the role of BC-ICANN as related to Business and Commercial users of the Internet.
 Also, the Summit Chair Dr. Madanmohan Rao requested that workshops on Internet Governance be conducted at such summit.